10 Kaizen Examples for Continuous Improvement

 Brainstorm as a team to pinpoint processes or departments that could most benefit from Kaizen.
 To start with, you’ll need to address bottlenecks and delays by getting your team’s and consumers’ opinions.

 Use ClickUp Forms to get feedback from customers and employees.
 Create intuitive forms with conditional logic that evolve as people answer.
-Share them in real-time with ClickUp’s Chat view that lets you @mention people in comments, assign tasks, attach docs, and so much more.
+Share them in real time with ClickUp Chat, which lets you @mention people in comments, assign tasks, attach docs, and so much more.

 Let’s say your feedback survey reveals that 70% of your customers feel your mobile app search is buggy, and only 10% feel that the home screen loads slowly.
 You could prioritize fixing the search over the load speed, recruit a team of engineers to solve it, and assign each relevant engineer specific Tasks in ClickUp, like writing new code, running tests, staging it, and finally making it live.